mrkaleArduinoLib/gbj_ds2401/README.md

 [Back to interface](#interface)

-<a id="isSuccess"></a>
+<a id="isResult"></a>
 ## isSuccess(), isError()

 #### Description
-The method returns a logical flag whether the recent operation on the one-wire bus was successful or failed respectivelly.
+The method returns a logical flag whether the recent operation was successful or failed respectivelly.
 - The corresponding result code can be obtained by the method [getLastResult()]((#getLastResult).

 #### Syntax